geraldyywang/PlanetPal/README.md

 ## 🏆 Accomplishments that we're proud of 🏆

 Despite our team's limited experience in mobile app development, we are proud to have successfully created a functional and aesthetically pleasing UI.
+We are also extremely proud to say that our machine learning model is able to identify recyclable materials to a fairly high percentage of accuracy.

 ## 🤓 What we learned 🤓

+Our team was split into 3 separate roles: frontend, backend and machine learning model.
+All of our members decided to work with a Framework that they had not used before, or develop something completely brand new.
+Specifically, one of our members spent many hours researching machine learning models, before being able to implement, and connect our own model to the backend of our project.
+Other members had the opportunity to experience the mobile app development process.
+Overall, each member of the team was able to learn something new from this project.

 ## 👀 What's next for PlanetPal 👀